Zilliqa/dev-portal-old/docs/basics-intro-accounts.md

 Similar to Ethereum, the Zilliqa network supports two types of accounts:

-1. Externally-Owned Account (aka User Account): An account controlled by an end user who owns a public-private cryptographic key pair.
+1. Externally-Owned Account (aka User Account): An account controlled by an end user who owns a public-private signature key pair.
 The address of an externally-owned account is essentially a truncated hash of the public key.